Our Washington DC and Baltimore Heart Disease Lawyer Helps You Pursue Disability Benefits

 An aneurysm is a weakened area of the aorta that causes the blood running through it to bulge out like a balloon.
 Eventually, the wall of the aorta can tear, resulting in life-threatening bleeding or even sudden death.
 Symptoms of aortic aneurysms include pain in the chest, back pain, hoarseness, cough, and shortness of breath.

-Contact a Baltimore Social Security Disability Lawyer for More Information
+Contact a Washington DC or Baltimore Heart Disease Disability Lawyer for More Information